 As a result of so many people undiagnosed and untreated for hepatitis C, in 2013, the Centers for Disease Control and Prevention (CDC) issued the recommendation that all Americans born between 1945 and 1965 – baby boomers – get tested.

-Others who should consider asking their physician if they should get tested are those who fall into high-risk categories including: anyone with an abnormal liver test or an unexplained liver disease, people who received a blood transfusion before 1992, past or present injection drug users, people who have received kidney dialysis, anyone who has had multiple sex partners, people who have had a tattoo or body piercing, Vietnam veterans (due to poor inoculation procedures), people with a history of heavy alcohol use, medical workers who handle blood, anyone who has received a clotting agent before 1987, and people who have tested positive for HIV.
+Others who should consider asking their physician if they should get tested are those who fall into high-risk categories including: anyone with an abnormal liver test or an unexplained liver disease, people who received a blood transfusion before 1992, past or present injection drug users, people who have received kidney dialysis, anyone who has had multiple sex partners, people who have had a tattoo or body piercing, veterans (due to poor inoculation procedures), people with a history of heavy alcohol use, medical workers who handle blood, anyone who has received a clotting agent before 1987, and people who have tested positive for HIV.